Python vs Excel for Data Analysis

 Python says, (“Hello, World!”).

 First released in 1991, Python has become one of the most ubiquitous programming languages out there.
 Although Python and Excel technically have different functionalities, Python has developed a strong following as people have realised its capabilities and potential.
-It’s been deemed as a better data analysis tool by many developers and the wider data science community.
+It’s been deemed a better data analysis tool by many developers and the wider data science community.

 Who can benefit from learning Python?